Parallel Logical Measurements via Quantum Code Surgery: Simultaneous branching

-We can then branch the deformed $\overline{X}$ logicals to measure them separately, so in one logical Pauli measurement timestep we branch $\overline{Z}$ logicals and $\overline{X}$ logicals and then measure with gauging logical measurements.
-As the deformed $\overline{X}$ logicals have no support on the leaves, this $X$-type branching leaves the $\overline{Z}$ measurements unaffected.

-Because the procedure may increase the weights of $\overline{X}$ to be measured by $\CO(t\omega \log t)$, and the procedure gives no clear method to measure $\overline{Y}$ logical operators in parallel, we focus on the method of choosing a suitable basis and representatives for our logical operators which avoid overlap.
+We can then branch the deformed $\bar{X}$ logicals to measure them separately, so in one logical Pauli measurement timestep we branch $\bar{Z}$ logicals and $\bar{X}$ logicals and then measure with gauging logical measurements.
+As the deformed $\bar{X}$ logicals have no support on the leaves, this $X$-type branching leaves the $\bar{Z}$ measurements unaffected.
+Because the procedure may increase the weights of $\bar{X}$ to be measured by $\CO(t\omega \log t)$, and the procedure gives no clear method to measure $\bar{Y}$ logical operators in parallel, we focus on the method of choosing a suitable basis and representatives for our logical operators which avoid overlap, thereby avoiding these problems.

 In finite-size practical cases, the fact that the representatives to be measured could be much smaller initially than those given by Lemma~\ref{lem:rep_basis} could lead to branching with overlap being more efficient.